wp-plugins/commentluv/readme.txt

 == Upgrade Notice ==

-= 2.90.9 =
+= 2.90.9.1 =

-Fix for comments showing the commentluv message but no url and other minor fixes. please update!
+If you have w3 total cache then please update your commentluv!

 == Configuration ==